AvivGelfand/HUJI-Moodle-Bot/README.md

 ## Files

-- **`.github/workflows`** A folder containing the GitHub Actions configuration file for this project.
+- **`.github/workflows`** A folder containing this project's GitHub Actions configuration file.
-- **`main.py`**: The Python script that logs into Moodle and scrapes the tasks.
+- **`main.py`**: The Python script logs into Moodle and scrapes the tasks.
 - **`requirements.txt`**: A file containing the required Python libraries.
 - **`status.log`**: A log file containing the script's status.
 - **`tasks.json`**: A JSON file containing the scraped tasks.
-- **`README.md`**: This file, containing information about the project.
+- **`README.md`**: This file contains information about the project.

 ## Running the bot automatically in time intervals:

-- Inspect and configure cron job in GitHub Action `.github/workflows/actions.yml`
+- Inspect and configure the cron job in GitHub Action `.github/workflows/actions.yml`
-- It can install and use third party packages from `requirements.txt`
+- It can install and use third-party packages from `requirements.txt`
 - Secret environment variables can be used.
 Set secrets in Settings/Secrets/Actions -> 'New repository secret'.
 Use the same secret name inside `actions.yml` and `main.py`

 ## Credits

 This project's structure is a [for of the python-github-action-template repository](https://github.com/patrickloeber/python-github-action-template).
-Special thanks to [patrickloeber](https://github.com/patrickloeber) for his hard work and for making his code available under an open source license.
-I learned a lot from his [youtube channel]() while working on this project.
+Special thanks to [patrickloeber](https://github.com/patrickloeber) for his hard work and for making his code available under an open-source license.
+While working on this project, I learned a lot from his [youtube channel](https://www.youtube.com/@patloeber).